Xilinx/Applications/webp/README.md

 * Wait until the AFI becomes available before proceeding to execute the application on the F1 instance.

+* Move kernel.xclbin to kernel.xclbin_origin and copy kernel.awsxclbin to kernel.xclbin.

 * For more details about the last two steps, refer to [these instructions on how to build an AFI for F1](https://github.com/Xilinx/SDAccel_Examples/wiki/Create,-configure-and-test-an-AWS-F1-instance#build-the-host-application-and-fpga-binary-to-execute-on-f1)

 ## Running the accelerated WebP encoder